jennyrhee/jennyrhee.github.io/resume.md

 • Led the first data science projects to be conducted at the company
 • Exploratory analysis (clustering using scikit-learn and topic modeling using Gensim and MALLET) of rejected medical records to categorize and understand the common reasons for rejection
 • Analyzed the “virality” of medics with low medical documentation accuracy on their partners with the goal of changing training procedures
-• Time series analysis (statsmodels) to forecast future daily numbers of billable calls for more efficient medic scheduling recommendations to operations managers
 _Technologies used: Python, T-SQL, Microsoft SQL Server_

 **Great Lakes Summer Fellow** - University of Michigan, Ann Arbor, MI <span style="float: right; ">May to Aug 2018</span>